Linux System Administrator Q&A

 Check affected VMs:

-esxcli vm process list
+esxcli vm process listor vSphere UI.Verify storage:

-if needed, then remount (mount -o remount,rw
+df -hon each VM, fix withfsckif needed, then remount (mount -o remount,rw).

 Server in maintenance mode—how to perform filesystem check?